 --- A Brin-terview ---

 While visting IBM Research, I did a brief, ten-minute oral-essay about how science fiction can change the world.
 IBM has podcast it.
 This is separate from my hour-long (and detailed) talk about Third Millennium Problem-Solving: Can New Visualization and Collaboration Tools Make a Difference?
-That much longer talk will be available online.
-I’ll let you all know.
+That much longer talk is available online.

 --- Unusual Perspectives ---